bumblebeefr/osm-tchoutchou/README.md

 osm-tchoutchou
 ==============

+*This version is deprecated, it used a small python backend to proxify and translate data from raildar.
+The new version use directly data from raildail with cross-domain calls.*

 An Open Street Map (leaflet) inteface to Turblog's raildar.fr data.

 Some details on the original raildar map and API : http://blog.spyou.org/wordpress-mu/2013/11/30/jstchoutchou/